-If your job doesn’t require frequent study, you’d be forgiven for not flexing your research muscles up until this point.
-But, if you want to invest in property, and you want your investment to thrive and grow, you’ll need to add research to your list of ever-growing skills.
+If you want to invest in property, and you want your investment to thrive and grow, you’ll need to add research to your list of ever-growing skills.

 In this post we’re going to share our professional tips.
 Get familiar with these and you’ll have mastered the foundations of research!

 It’s not unusual to have only a vague idea of what you’re looking for when you start.
 To begin with, find more general articles.
 These will reference some of the deeper themes you are looking for.
 This is a great way to slowly introduce yourself to industry specific terms.
 As you get to grips with the language around your topic, you’ll be able to refine your search and get more specific results.

 For example, you might know you want to raise the rent on one of your properties, but you don’t know what all the implications of that are.
 You search ‘raise rents’ online and find articles saying that rents have to be raised in line with market rates.
 You now look up market rates and find an article telling you how to work that out.